- promising

 Züschen - Winkhausen /

-Hiking portal TI / Parking Webesplatz Züschen
+Hiking portal TI / parking lot Webesplatz Züschen

 Schmallenberg-Winkhausen